I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 See price on Amazon here.

-With exactly the same camera hardware and processing capabilities as arguably the best camera phone of late 2018 (the Google Pixel 3, see below), this Android smartphone from Google comes in at almost half the price.
+With exactly the same camera hardware and processing capabilities as arguably the best camera phone of late 2018 (the Google Pixel 3), this Android smartphone from Google comes in at almost half the price.

-There’s also OIS and the knowledge that being from Google, it’s going to be running the most up to date version of Android for a while.
+There’s also the knowledge that being from Google, it’s going to be running the most up to date version of Android for a while.
+If you’re in the market for an Android smartphone for photography, this would be our pick.
 Check latest price here.

 Samsung’s flagship Galaxy phones are known for their superior photography capabilities, and the Galaxy S10 is no exception.
 Unusually for a smartphone camera it offers a variable aperture, offering an f/2.4 – f/1.5 range, which is perfect for low light situations.